Percona-Lab/query-playback/README.md

 Percona Playback
 ----------------
-(C) 2011-2012 Percona Inc.
+© 2011-2012 Percona Inc.
-See LICENSE for full text of the GPL.
+See [LICENSE](LICENSE) for full text of the GPL.

 Percona Playback is a tool for replaying the load of one database server to another.

-see ./bin/percona-playback --help for details
+see `./bin/percona-playback --help` for details

 Build Dependencies
 ------------------